 Luai Abuelsamen

 Currently, I work as a Graduate Student Researcher at PATH, building traffic simulation tools to evaluate infrastructure impacts on autonomous vehicle behavior.
-I also collaborate with the Autonomy, Robotics, and Controls (ARC) Lab on manipulation research combining learning-based control with multimodal perception.
+I also collaborated with the Autonomy, Robotics, and Controls (ARC) Lab on manipulation research combining learning-based control with multimodal perception.

 Previously, I studied Mechanical Engineering at McGill University and interned at Tesla, Beta Technologies, and Vention, where I worked on embedded systems, mechatronic design, and simulation tooling for robotic platforms.